 Alan Adler invented this manual coffeemaker.
 It comes with a cylinder chamber and plunger, including an airtight silicone seal.
 When you press the plunger through the chamber, the water, and ground coffee beans are stepped inside and then pushes through the filter.

 It offers you a higher PH than a drip coffee means less acidic.
 Brewing takes only 30 seconds and contains much lower caffeine.

 The best thing about it is you can take it anywhere you want as it comes with a lightweight and compact design.

 If you are looking to impress your friends with your unique brewing skills, then Siphon is the best option you have.
-It offers you a mouthwatering taste and, the process seems easy at first impression but, it not as how it looks, to be honest.
+It offers you a mouthwatering taste and, the process seems easy at first impression but, it is not as how it looks, to be honest.

 This method is complicated and takes much longer than the other methods of brewing coffee.
 But you know, they say, “what seems to us as bitter trials are often blessings in disguise.”
 Yes, if you are ready to endure the pain of this process, then you deserve the delicate taste it has to offer.

-This is another cold coffee brewing method that could be an ideal choice as your summertime drink.
+This is another cold coffee brewing method that could be an ideal choice for your summertime drink.
 It will offer you an excellent district and warm flavor.
 But New Orleans-style ice coffee is quite hard to find in coffee shops.
-The good news is, you can make it on your own.
+The good news is, that you can make it on your own.

 You have to brew the coffee and chicory for 12 hours, and, as a result, you will get a district and strong-flavored cup of coffee.
 Adding whole milk and homemade syrup can elevate the taste to another level.